lachlan-waugh/6441/slides/content/week02.md

 ---

+### class representatives
+you get to attend meetings with Richard?

+* have they mentioned this?
+* if you want to nominate yourself, cool
+* maybe we can vote as a class?

+---

 ## logbooks

 ---

 ### feedback on logbooks
-* Some didn't do the learning community/dealing with challenges sections.
+* some didn't do the learning community/dealing with challenges sections.
-    * This is worth 40% of the mark per week, you should do it.
+    * this is worth 40% of the mark per week, you should do it.
-* if you're unsure how to approach the challenges/logbook, check out XXXXXX's logbook, it's very good
+* if you're unsure how to approach the it, check out some other people's logbook

 ---

 ### non-technical questions
-Try to focus on analysis, rather than just noting down what you read
+try to focus on analysis, rather than just noting down what you read
-* What conclusions did you come to?
+* what conclusions did you come to?
-* What made you come to them?
+* what made you come to them?
-* What did you learn?
+* what did you learn?

 ---